 Keeping you updated on Food Planet developments – as they unfold

-In this section, we also invite people in our network to express their opinions on food system-related issues, successively turning News & Views into a mission-driven discussion platform exploring how we can save the Food Planet.
+In this section, we also invite people in our network to express their opinions on food system-related issues, building a mission-driven discussion platform that explores how we can save the Food Planet.

 Ground zero: Sustainable land management

 The relationship between land use and agriculture is a tale…Read more about this